zephir-lang/zephir-docs/en/_build/html/_sources/language.txt

 	 * multi-line comment
 	 */

-In most languages comments are simply text ignored by the compiler/interpreter.
-In Zephir, multi-line comments are also used as docblocks and they're exported to the generated code, so they're part of the language!.
+In most languages, comments are simply text ignored by the compiler/interpreter.
+In Zephir, multi-line comments are also used as docblocks, and they're exported to the generated code, so they're part of the language!.

-The compiler would throw an exception if a docblock is not located where is expected.
+If a docblock is not located where is expected, the compiler will throw an exception.

 Variable Declarations
 ---------------------
-In Zephir, all variables used in a given scope must be declared, this process gives important information to the compiler to perform optimizations and validations.
-Variables must be unique identifiers and they cannot be reserved words.
+In Zephir, all variables used in a given scope must be declared.
+This process gives important information to the compiler to perform optimizations and validations.
+Variables must be unique identifiers, and they cannot be reserved words.

 .. code-block:: javascript